Hassnain-Idrees/KhanAcademy-Clone/README.md

 # KhanAcademy-Clone
-making a minor change in main branch
+making a minor change in main brancha